 What is body image and what is its significance?

 Our perception of our bodies and how we see ourselves contributes to our self-esteem, because our bodies are a significant part of who we are.
 Being healthy is about having a positive state of body and mind but a negative body image can stop us from enjoying life.
 Feeling positive about one's body improves not only a person's own outlook but also how they interact with others, and gives them the confidence and freedom to take on new challenges and experiences in their life.
 Having a poor body image is strongly associated with poor self-esteem.

 Body image is independent of the actual appearance of a person.
 For example, a person within a healthy and average weight range may perceive themselves as being overweight.
 Body image issues are not only confined to weight concerns, although this is a common misconception.
 Other factors that can affect body dissatisfaction include:

 - skin colour

-- religious diversity, especially if it is joined with particular appearance or clothing
+- religious and/or cultural diversity, especially if it is joined with particular appearance or clothing

 - hair - style or colour

 Why do children and young people experience issues with body image ?